-Saturday 3rd March - Wednesday 14th March 2018
+Saturday 23rd March - Wednesday 3rd April 2019

 Victoria Bellas Carter

-Lampwork artist Suzanne Tweddle’s studio is situated in the beautiful market town of Barnard Castle from which she designs and hand makes glass beads, buttons, baubles and jewellery using a technique known as lampworking – ‘the art of making small objects from glass rods melted in the flame of a torch’.
+Lampwork artist Suzanne Tweddle’s studio is situated in the beautiful market town of Barnard Castle from which she designs and hand makes glass beads, buttons, baubles, flowers and jewellery using a technique known as lampworking – ‘the art of making small objects from glass rods melted in the flame of a torch’.